MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/dashboard-for-executive-leadership.md

 # Use the Power BI dashboard

-This article is for executive leaders who uses Power BI dashboard to analyze data to get their employees back to their office locations using the Return to Workplace solution.
+This article is for executive leaders who use the Power BI dashboard to analyze data to get their employees back to their office locations using the Return to Workplace solution.
 The following steps will be covered in this document:

 - [System at a glance](#system-at-a-glance)